tttapa/Control-Surface/README.md

 For maximum flexibility, you can use the **MIDI functions** to send your own custom MIDI events, without having to worry about compatibility issues between different boards.
 The **debug mode** allows you to print the MIDI events in the serial monitor for easier developing, testing and debugging.

+## New in versioin 2.1.0
+- Cleaner and more efficient code
+- Bank functionality for rotary encoders
+- Minor bug fixes
 ## New in version 2.0.0
 - Easier access to debug mode using `USBMidiController.begin(baud, true);`
 - More examples